 Breast Self-Examination (BSE)

-Breast Self-Examination is an option for women starting in their 20s.
+Breast Self-Examination or self- diagnosis is an option for women starting in their 20s.
 Below are the techniques to perform BSE:

 In the Shower